HuygensING/alexandria-markup/doc/lql.md

 * @ — Returns TRUE if A is contained by / is a subset of B.
 * ~ — Returns TRUE if A is superset of B.

 #### Spatial Relationships and Measurements
-* ST_Contains — Returns true if and only if no points of B lie in the exterior of A, and at least one point of the interior of B lies in the interior of A.
-* ST_ContainsProperly — Returns true if B intersects the interior of A but not the boundary (or exterior).
-A does not contain properly itself, but does contain itself.
-* ST_Covers — Returns 1 (TRUE) if no point in Geometry B is outside Geometry A. For geography: if geography point B is not outside Polygon Geography A
+* ST_Contains — Returns true iif B is completely within A
-* ST_CoveredBy — Returns 1 (TRUE) if no point in Geometry/Geography A is outside Geometry/Geography B
-* ST_Crosses — Returns TRUE if the supplied geometries have some, but not all, interior points in common.
-* ST_Touches — Returns TRUE if the geometries have at least one point in common, but their interiors do not intersect.
+* ST_Touches — Returns TRUE if one of the outermost textnodes of A is directly adjacent to one of the outermost textnodes of B
-* ST_Within — Returns true if the geometry A is completely inside geometry B
+* ST_Within — Returns true if A is completely within B
-* ST_Intersects — Returns TRUE if the Geometries/Geography "spatially intersect" - (share any portion of space) and FALSE if they don't (they are Disjoint).
-For geography -- tolerance is 0.00001 meters (so any points that close are considered to intersect)
-* ST_Disjoint — Returns TRUE if the Geometries do not "spatially intersect" - if they do not share any space together
+* ST_Disjoint — Returns TRUE iif there is no overlap between the ranges
-* ST_Equals — Returns true if the given geometries represent the same geometry.
-Directionality is ignored.
+* ST_Equals — Returns true iif the ranges are congruent
-* ST_Intersects — Returns TRUE if the Geometries/Geography "spatially intersect" - (share any portion of space) and FALSE if they don't (they are Disjoint).
-For geography -- tolerance is 0.00001 meters (so any points that close are considered to intersect)
-* ST_Length — Returns the 2d length of the geometry if it is a linestring or multilinestring. geometry are in units of spatial reference and geography are in meters (default spheroid)
+* ST_Length — Returns the total character length of all the textnodes in the range
-* ST_Overlaps — Returns TRUE if the Geometries share space, are of the same dimension, but are not completely contained by each other.
+* ST_Overlaps — Returns TRUE iif there is an overlap between A & B

 #### Geometry Processing
-* ST_Difference — Returns a geometry that represents that part of geometry A that does not intersect with geometry B.
+* ST_Difference — Returns the textnodes in A that are not in B
-* ST_Intersection — (T) Returns a geometry that represents the shared portion of geomA and geomB.
-The geography implementation does a transform to geometry to do the intersection and then transform back to WGS84.
+* ST_Intersection — Returns the textnodes in A that are also in B
-* ST_SymDifference — Returns a geometry that represents the portions of A and B that do not intersect.
-It is called a symmetric difference because ST_SymDifference(A,B) = ST_SymDifference(B,A).
+* ST_SymDifference — Returns the the textnodes in A that are not in B + the textnodes in B that are not in A
 * ST_Union — Returns set union of A and B.

 #### Dealing with discontinued ranges